 Federal Green Challenge

 Recognition is an important part of the Federal Green Challenge (FGC).
-Awards were given at the regional level in the categories of Waste, Electronics, Water, Energy, Innovation and Leadership.
+Awards were given at the regional level in the categories of Innovation and Education & Outreach.

 New England Regional Award Winners

-New England Healthcare System, Department of Veterans Affairs, Bedford, MA
+Boston Healthcare System (West Roxbury, Jamaica Plain, Brockton), Department of Veterans Affairs, Boston, MA

 The VA New England Health Care System's (VISN 1) laundry operations on the Brockton hospital campus processes roughly 8 million pounds of pillowcases, sheets, towels and patient apparel each year for the eleven VA hospitals in New England.
 To pursue VISN 1's waste reduction goals, the laundry operation implemented an innovative recycling program for repurposing reject linen.
 The laundry staff began by culling the majority of torn and worn linen as it is washed, dried, ironed and folded.
 To capture a greater amount of damaged linen, the laundry team piloted a "Nothing But Net" program at several hospitals, allowing staff to return usable but clean items in green net bags.
 Then a vendor was selected to establish a secondary market of local businesses to use the discarded fabrics.
 Today, these materials are used by animal shelters for bedding, and by auto repair shops for machine rags.
 In addition to establishing a local market for repurposed materials, the VA Brockton laundry operations diverted 16 tons of cloth from the landfill and saved over $150,000 in 2014.